The App Stack Reality Check

 Key limitation: Only works if your workplace culture respects the status – some organizations expect immediate response regardless.

-Now that you know the landscape, how do you pick?
+Now that you know the landscape, here is how to pick.

 Start with your biggest pain point.
-Is it the constant pull of notifications (pick Siempo or Freedom)?
+Is it the constant pull of notifications (pick One Sec or Freedom)?
 Is it not knowing where time actually goes (pick RescueTime)?
-Is it the inability to mentally shift away from work (pick Toggl Zen or Forest)?
+Is it the inability to mentally shift away from work (pick Day One or Forest)?
 Is it accumulated stress that prevents sleep (pick Calm)?

 Once you’ve picked one from that category, add one from a different category.
 If you picked Freedom for boundary enforcement, add RescueTime for time awareness.
 Then add a meditation app (Headspace, Calm, or Insight Timer).
 That’s your starter stack of three.